Every business, and I mean every business, needs to collect and use customer feedback.

 Survey Tools as Addons to Other Business Platforms

 Many business systems now come with simple customer survey functionality built in.

-It is also very probable that your IVR suppler has a customer survey module hanging around somewhere as well.
+It is also very probable that your IVR supplier has a customer survey module hanging around somewhere.
 (Not that I’d recommend post call IVR surveys.)

 While they can be easy to use, these platform oriented tools are not as functional or flexible as you might like, even for simple customer feedback data collection.
-Their reporting and data access tools can be too simple as well.
+Their reporting and data access tools can be too simple.